Dec. 6, 1918, issue of the Fort Wayne Sentinel. (No signature nor attribution found)

 "The amount of a particular disease that is usually present in a community is referred to as the baseline or endemic level of the disease.
 This level is not necessarily the desired level, which may in fact be zero, but rather is the observed level.
 In the absence of intervention and assuming that the level is not high enough to deplete the pool of susceptible persons, the disease may continue to occur at this level indefinitely. ...While some diseases are so rare in a given population that a single case warrants an epidemiologic investigation (e.g., rabies, plague, polio), other diseases occur more commonly so that only deviations from the norm warrant investigation.
 Sporadic refers to a disease that occurs infrequently and irregularly.
 Endemic refers to the constant presence and/or usual prevalence of a disease or infectious agent in a population within a geographic area...
 Hyperendemic refers to persistent, high levels of disease occurrence.
 Occasionally, the amount of disease in a community rises above the expected level.
 Epidemic refers to an increase, often sudden, in the number of cases of a disease above what is normally expected in that population in that area.
 Outbreak carries the same definition of epidemic, but is often used for a more limited geographic area....
 Pandemic refers to an epidemic that has spread over several countries or continents, usually affecting a large number of people."

--- "Epidemic Disease Occurrence"-from Principles of Epidemiology in Public Heath Practice, Third Edition: An Introduction to Applied Epidemiology and Biostatistics" , https://www.cdc.gov/csels/dsepd/ss1978/lesson1/section11.html (accessed April 4, 2021)
+-- "Epidemic Disease Occurrence"-from Principles of Epidemiology in Public Heath Practice, Third Edition: An Introduction to Applied Epidemiology and Biostatistics" , https://www.cdc.gov/csels/dsepd/ss1978/lesson1/section11.html (accessed April 4, 2021, but no longer maintained)